Career guidance & discovery

-Singapore employers not ready to offer higher salaries yet
+Employers not ready to offer higher salaries in Singapore yet

 According to a job salaries survey conducted by a recruitment firm Hays, 35% of the 723 surveyed job seekers consider the salaries offered by employers below market rate with no room for negotiation, while a further 35% consider the salaries low but believe that they are negotiable.